 Wild grape jelly is, admittedly, better than the stuff from the store.
 I say “admittedly” because I’d heard such claims and didn’t believe them— until I made my own.
 Jelly should be on everybody’s list of things to try when it comes to wild grapes.
 Seriously.

 Straight-up grape juice is also an option.
 I once ran into an elderly man of the outwardly-cantankerous variety who saw me picking grapes.
 Perhaps he seemed that way because he felt I was picking “his” grapes.
 If so, he didn’t come out and say it.
 Anyway, he claimed to have already made 70 quarts of wild grape juice that season.
-I couldn’t decide if he was pulling my leg.
 True or not, that’s unusual dedication to juice.

 Whether you want to make jelly or juice, you have to process the grapes similarly.
 It’s like making chokecherry juice, only lots faster.